Back to blog

 This guide covers the two main ways to put your Davis station on your own domain: the self-hosted path and the fully managed path with Pro Weather.

-Regardless of which route you take, you need a domain name.
-You can buy one from any registrar (Namecheap, Cloudflare, Porkbun, Google Domains, or your hosting provider).
+You can buy a domain from any registrar (Namecheap, Cloudflare, Porkbun, or your hosting provider).
 A .com domain costs roughly €10–15 per year.
+You will then point the domain to wherever your site is hosted by changing DNS records at your registrar — covered in detail below.

 Option 1: Self-hosted with a Raspberry Pi and a web host